storskegg/uconsole/README.md

 ## My Software Setup

 ### Base Image

-**!!
-NOTE: The shellscript and notes assume the use of Rex's Bookworm image mentioned here.** If you're trying to use this with the community distro, you will probably experience problems.

 Rather than the stock base image for the uConsole, I've opted to use Rex's "Bookworm" distro.
 It comes with a lot of things already set up for SDR work, and is future-looking for official CM5 support on the uConsole.